vladak/pirig/weatherpi.md

 ## RTC

 In order to keep the time for Grafana/Prometheus a RTC is installed.
-This is the [Adafruit PCF8523 Real Time Clock Breakout Board - STEMMA QT](https://www.adafruit.com/product/5189) and is connected to the same QT board as the environment sensors.
+This is the [Adafruit PCF8523 Real Time Clock Breakout Board - STEMMA QT](https://www.adafruit.com/product/5189) with CR1220 battery.
+It is connected to the same QT board as the environment sensors.

 The setup follows the steps on https://github.com/vladak/pirig/blob/master/pihole.md#rtc